The Periodic Table

 CaO(s) + H2O(l) arrow Ca(OH)2(s)

-it is sparingly soluble in water (it dissolves a little).
+in water (it dissolves a little).
+The solution is

-back Headings Alkaline Earth Metals Search Questions next
+back Links Alkaline Earth Metals Revision Questions next